Lamaload Reservoir: Recreation

-Among the most popular locations for tourists in the South West Peak, Lamaload is used for fishing and birdwatching, and also forms an important access point for walkers to the surrounding moorland.
-Shining Tor, the highest point in Cheshire, and Windgather Rocks, lie within a few miles.
-The reservoir is surrounded by moorland, broad-leaved woodland and plantations of larch and pine.
+Lamaload is used for fishing and birdwatching.
+It is among the most popular locations for tourists in the South West Peak, forming an important access point for walkers to the surrounding moorland.
+It lies on the Tegg's Nose and Dean Valley walk, included in The Independent's top 50 British walks for summer in 2011.
+Shining Tor, the highest point in Cheshire, and Windgather Rocks are nearby.
+Birds seen here include flycatchers, nuthatches, treecreepers and woodpeckers.
 Facilities include a car park (not open all year) and picnic tables.